 |1: Allergy||IgE||Soluble antigen||Mast cells||Anaphylaxis|

 |2: Drug Allergy||IgG||Drug bound to erythrocytes||Complement/ Phagocytosis||Penicillin Allergy|

 |3: Serum Sickness||IgG||Soluble Antigen||Immune complexes||Arthus reaction in skin|

 |4: Delayed type hypersensitivity||T cells||Soluble antigen or cell associated Ag||Inflammation, cell death||Chronic asthma, contact dermatitis|

 Table 1: Types of hypersensitivity reaction.
 Hypersensitivity is defined by three factors, the immune reactant, the antigen type, and the effector.

 Sensitisation to allergy.
 Sensitisation to allergy is a form of immune memory priming.
 Both T- and B cellsneed to be primed to cognate antigen (in this case the allergen).
 The factors that cause an allergic response are not fully understood, but the environment, the site and the type of antigen presenting cell are critical to the outcome.
-T helper 2 (Th2) bias is a critical factor.
+A skewing of the response towards T helper 2 (Th2) is also critical.

 The Allergic Response

 Allergic responses have two phases: the acute and the chronic, observed as Wheal and Flare.